CommissionerPeirce/SafeHarbor2.0/README.md

     (1) _Initial Development Team_ means any person, group of persons, or entity that provides the essential managerial efforts for the development of the network prior to reaching Network Maturity.

-    (2) _Network Maturity_ means the status of a decentralized or functional network that is achieved when a Token's network is either:
+    (2) _Network Maturity_ means the status of a Token's network that is achieved when such network is:

-        (i) free of economic and operational control by any single person, entity, or group of persons or entities under common control, where such freedom is not reasonably likely to change; or
+        (i) decentralized, meaning free of economic or operational control by any single person, entity, or group of persons or entities under common control for the foreseeable future; and

         (ii) functional, as demonstrated by the holders’ use of Tokens for the transmission and storage of value on the network, the participation in an application running on the network, or otherwise in a manner consistent with the utility of the network,